Shant1R/Advanced-Physical-Design-using-Openlane/README.md

 ![Screenshot from 2023-09-09 14-20-33](https://github.com/Shant1R/Advanced-Physical-Design-using-Openlane/assets/59409568/74d7c9ab-e268-4336-9f83-9316f7d2e8e0)

-Now, that we know the tools required, we will look into a simlplied flow from RTL code to GDSII and look into the steps involed in the deisgn.
+Now, that we know the tools required, we will look into a ***simlplied flow from RTL code to GDSII*** and look into the steps involed in the deisgn.

 ![Screenshot from 2023-09-10 11-17-31](https://github.com/Shant1R/Advanced-Physical-Design-using-Openlane/assets/59409568/152f3807-db53-4cd1-9012-8a26b3679b1d)

+We wil briefy go over the various steps and processes.

 - *Synthesis*: RTL Converted to gate level netlist using standard cell libraries (SCL).
 An RTL design is created for a design specification using HDLs like Verilog or VHDL, or it can be created using high-level synthesis tools like SystemC, MATLAB HDL Coder etc.